vonovak/react-navigation-header-buttons/README.md

 #### `HeaderButton`

-You will typically not use `HeaderButton` directly. `HeaderButton` is where all the `onPress`, `title` and Icon-related props meet to render actual button.
+You will typically not use `HeaderButton` directly. `HeaderButton` is where all the `onPress`, `title` and Icon-related props (color, size) meet to render actual button.
 See the source if you want to customize it.

 ### Recipes